ThomasDeutsch/flowcards/README.md

 ## Why Use Flowcards?

-Flowcards bring a range of benefits that significantly enhance the software development process.
-Let's explore how Flowcards can transform your development experience, or jump directly into a code-example
+flowcards can bring a range of benefits that significantly enhance the software development process.
+Let's explore how flowcards can transform your development experience, or jump directly into a code-example

 **Enhanced Collaboration:** Flowcards facilitate better communication and collaboration among development teams.
 By modeling scenarios, everyone gains a clear understanding of the application's functionality and can work together seamlessly.